rofl0r/scidb/trunk/src/tk/treectrl/README.txt

 		Sets a second font that wil be used for any unicode point >= 256.

+"pathName item sort itemDesc ?option ...?" has new option:

+	-nocase
+		Causes comparisons to be handled in a case-insensitive manner.
+		Has no effect if combined with the -dictionary, -integer, or -real options.

 ==================================================================
 Original content of README.txt:
 ------------------------------------------------------------------